trishasingh587/SQL_queries/README.md

-I've uploaded the solutions to all the problems from LeetCode and DataLemur.
+I've uploaded SQL queries to most of the problems from LeetCode and DataLemur.